Yaya-Liu/Gender_Bias_Analysis/README.md

-# R-Dataset-Exploration: Gender Bias
+# R-Dataset-Exploration: Gender Bias Analysis
-Whether the Acme corporation has gender bias by analyzing starting salaries they provided for newly hired workers.
+Whether the Acme corporation has gender bias by analyzing starting salaries they provided for newly hired workers?

 The Acme corporation is accused of gender bias in